Moderator: Matthew Prince, Co-Founder & CEO, Cloudflare

 There have been increasing calls for standardization corporations to formulate a standard way of doing these things.

 The other problem is that you start getting vested interests who don’t want progress; they like the niche that they’ve developed for themselves.
 And they like revenue streams.

 The cycle of disruption and equilibrium will continue.
-The ITF is struggling to understand how it will remain relevant moving forward in a way that allows for disruptive technologies t come in and change the underlying game.
+The IETF is struggling to understand how it will remain relevant moving forward in a way that allows for disruptive technologies t come in and change the underlying game.

 MP: Related to internet governance debate, what do you saw to Ted Cruz when he says US gave up control of internet?
 Does he have a point?

 DC: NO. Fundamentally, internet is network of networks.
 You can get into questions at a point about what happens when an app reaches critical mass; does it have regularity implications.
 By and large, internet has no mechanisms of control.

 MP: it seemed like the internet was working okay before, why did the US stroke the provision that says we can go in and potentially veto what ICAN was doing